orbitmines/archive/projects/_unprocessed/Stylistics and References (2021-2023).md

 Mathematics, not having access to the .self, or actively ignoring it..

 - [ ] That human tension to rename graph to hypergraph / ...., while probably the original point id already general enough uf unterpreted properly
-- [ ] Jones knot polynomial theorem similar /close to a binary superposition?

 ---